feddelegrand7/slash/README.md

 #> [1] "VW"
 ```

-`slash` can operated on unnamed elements like above and/or on named
+`slash` can operate on unnamed elements like above and/or on named
 elements like the following:

 ``` r